open-webui/docs/docs/getting-started/env-configuration.md

 - Type: `str` (enum: `openai`)
 - Options:
-  - (empty) - Uses local Whisper engine for Speech-to-Text.
+  - Leave empty to use local Whisper engine for Speech-to-Text.
   - `openai` - Uses OpenAI engine for Speech-to-Text.
 - Description: Specifies the Speech-to-Text engine to use.